On the way to the airport, hubby asks Ben why he’s chuckling.

 Then mix in 1 more cup of flour/1 teaspoon each of baking powder (heap) and baking soda (scant), and 1 tablespoon of salt and combine with the rest of the dough.

 It should look like this.
-Throw the damp kitchen towel over it again and stick it in the fridge for at least another hour (or overnight) to let it continue to rise and that also makes it easier to work with.
+Throw the kitchen towel over it again and let it rise for at least another hour, preferably overnight, to let it continue to rise.

-Combine 1/2 cup of sugar, 1/2 cup brown sugar, 1/8 cup ground cinnamon and pour into a mixing bowl with 1 1/2 sticks of softened butter.
+The filling – Combine 1 cup of sugar, 1 cup brown sugar, 3 tbsp ground cinnamon and pour into a mixing bowl with 3 sticks of softened butter.